harihaysrun/coffee/README.md

     - search function

 ## Pending Implementions
-- (If Foursquare API isn't used in this website) A form for user to submit a shop that's not on the list
+- (If Foursquare API isn't used in this website) A form for user to submit a shop that's not on the list, or allow them to add their own listing
 - Setting up a database for the bookmarks so they will be stored somewhere and won't be gone once the user refreshes the browser